-Renzi makes the Italian Prime Minister’s annual visit to the Ardeatine Caves mausoleum, where 335 Romans were killed by Nazis in 1944, and there are numerous official ceremonies across the country, including visits to the tombs of partisan soldiers.
-Politicians give speeches; this year, Italy's President Sergio Mattarella told Italians "it is still a time of resistance".
+President Sergio Mattarella will make the annual visit to the Ardeatine Caves mausoleum, where 335 Romans were killed by Nazis in 1944, and there are numerous official ceremonies across the country, including visits to the tombs of partisan soldiers.
+Politicians give speeches each year to emphasize the importance of remembering the resistance movement.

-Many shops and services including restaurants, post offices and public transport are likely to be closed or operating on a limited service - so do your research before going out today.
+Many shops and services including restaurants, post offices and public transport are likely to be closed or operating on a limited service - so do your research before going out.

-On the other hand, it’s a good day to visit a museum.
-Many cultural sites are open today (Monday is usually the day when museums close) - see a full list of the special opening hours here.
+On the other hand, it's a good day to visit a museum.
+Many cultural sites remain open - see a full list of the special opening hours here.